Best Monero Wallet | XMR Wallet on Guarda

 tokens (Guarda Wallet supports all ERC-20 tokens, ERC-721, BEP-2, TRC10, TRC20, WAVES, OMNI, EOS),

-and stablecoins (Tether (USDT), Binance (BUSD), Usd coin (USDC), True USD (TUSD) and others)
+and stablecoins (Tether (USDT), Binance (BUSD), Usd coin (USDC), True USD (TUSD), and others)

 Guarda Wallet Supports over 45 of the most popular blockchains and thousands of various tokens.

 Exchange currencies inside Guarda Wallet.
-Built-in service lets you easily swap coins, tokens and stable coins inside Guarda Wallet!
+Built-in service lets you easily swap coins, tokens, and stable coins inside Guarda Wallet!

 You also can easily purchase cryptocurrency using your Visa or Mastercard.

 Besides the high level of encryption, the main advantage is that Monero Guarda Wallet is non-custodial.
 Our product doesn’t store your personal data and private keys. cryptocurrency management in the Guarda wallet belongs only to the owner.
 Guarda does not store your funds.
-We simply provide you fast and easy-to-use software, with a convenient user interface necessary for storing your funds.
+We simply provide you with fast and easy-to-use software, with a convenient user interface necessary for storing your funds.
 Your wallet is protected on your device (PC or smartphone) with your personal password.
 Your password is your key to lock and unlock your wallet.
 Guarda doesn’t have access to it.